-Madrid is not only the capital of Spain, it’s also the country’s biggest city.
-But, best of all, it’s one of the cheaper cities in Western Europe.
+Madrid is not only the capital of Spain, but it’s also the country’s biggest city.
+Best of all, it’s one of the cheaper cities in Western Europe.
 Pair those reasonable prices with an incredibly lively nightlife scene and beautiful architecture, and well… it’s no surprise it’s one of the most popular tourist destinations in Europe.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.